swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

 7. Click next and then create.

-8. Go to Azure Monitor and the Sata Collection Rules blade and select tpotdcr and click the JSON View in top right corner and copy the **immutableid**
+8. Go to Azure Monitor and the Data Collection Rules blade and select tpotdcr and click the JSON View in top right corner and copy the **immutableid**

 9. Copy the **streamDeclarations** json object name